RetroAchievements/docs/docs/general/faq.md

 This message informs the user that some achievements cannot be activated either because their version of RetroArch and/or the core being used does not support some newer logic features, or because required areas of the RAM are not exposed for achievement processing.

-In most cases updating to the latest version of RetroArch will correct the problem, alternately updating or using a different [supported core](#which-retroarch-core-should-i-use) will resolve the problem.
+In most cases, updating to the latest version of RetroArch will correct the problem.
+Alternatively, updating or using a different [supported core](#which-retroarch-core-should-i-use) will resolve the problem.

 ### What do I do when the achievement isn't working right?